ramishdev/bmw-aptitude-test-app/frontend/README.md

-# BMW Electric Car Database - Frontend
+# BMW IT Internship – Frontend

-A React application for browsing and managing electric vehicle data.
+A React application for BMW IT Internship.
 Built with TypeScript and Material-UI, featuring a generic DataGrid component that can adapt to different data structures.

 ## What it does

-This app provides a comprehensive interface for exploring electric car data with features like:
+This app provides a comprehensive interface for exploring data with features like:
 - **Search & Filter**: Find item by any feature
 - **Sort & Organize**: Sort by any column with smooth animations
 - **View Details**: Click on any car to see full specifications